leventerguder/injavawetrust-docker/nigel_poulton_docker_deep_dive/Docker_Deep_Dive_Notes.md

 Our example brought the app up in the foreground (we didn’t use the -d flag), but we used the & to give us the terminal window back.
 This forces Compose to output all messages to the terminal window.

+The following network and volume listings shows the counter-app_counter-net and counter-app_counter-vol

+    docker network ls

+    docker volume ls

+### Managing an App with Compose

+As the application is already up, let's see how to bring it down.
+To do this ;

+    docker-compose down

+It is important to note that the counter-vol volume was not deleted.
+This is because volumes are intended to be long-term persistent data stores.

+Also, any images that were built or pulled as part of the docker-compose up operation will still be present on the system.
+This means future deployments of the app will be faster.

+Use the following command to bring the app up again, but this time in the background.

+    docker-compose up -d

+Show the current state of the app with the docker-compose ps command

+    docker-compose ps

+Use docker-compose top to list the processes running inside of each service(container).

+    docker-compose top

+Use the docker-compose stop command to stop the app without deleting its resources.

+    docker-compose stop

+You can delete a stopped Compose app with docker-compose rm.
+This will delete the containers and networks the app is using, but it will not delete volumes or images.

+Restart the app with the docker-compose restart command.

+    docker-compose restart

+Use the docker-compose down command to stop and delete the app with a single command.

+    docker-compose down

+The app is now deleted.
+Only its images, volumes, and source code remain.

+## Deploying apps with Compose - The Commands

+**docker-compose up** is the command to deploy a Compose app.
+It expects the Compose file to be called docker-compose.yml or docker-compose.yaml , but you can specficy a custom filename with the -f flag.

+**docker-compose stop** will stop all of the containers in a Compose app without deleting them from the system.
+The app can be easily restarted with docker-compose restart.

+**docker-compose rm** will delete a stopped Compose app.
+It will delete containers and networks, but it will not delete volumes and images.

+**docker-compose restart** will restart a Compose app that has been stopped with docker-compose stop.
+If you have made changes to your Compose app since stopping it, these changes will not appear in the restarted app.
+You will need to re-deploy the app to get the changes.

+**docker-compose ps** will list each container in the Compose app.
+It shows current state, the command each one is running, and network ports.

+**docker-compose down** will stop and delete a running Compose app.
+It deletes containers and networks, but not vlumes and images.